mkrahal/djapify/README.md

 -  Request permissions for application scope
 -  HMAC validation (create and manage sessions using HMAC validation)
 -  Gracefully fallback when user declines recurring charge
--  Celery task to periodically check if recurring charge is still active (if not store is deleted from app server "Registered Store" Database and     app service is no longer provided)
+-  Celery task to periodically check if recurring charge is still active (if recurring charge has been cancelled then the store will be deleted from app server "Registered Store" Database and app service will no longer provided)